How to Become an AI Engineer in 2026

 Key responsibilities:

-• Design and implement features independently
+• Design and ship AI systems and agent workflows independently

 Skills needed: